-- Preview Email Newsletter

 LAWRENCE -A University of Kansas math faculty member of Greek descent was recently honored with Greece's top award for contributions to the field of mathematical analysis.

-Dionyssis Mantzavinos, Bischoff-Stouffer Associate Professor of Mathematics, received the 2025 Nikolaos K. Artemiadis Award for Outstanding Research i more PR
+Dionyssis Mantzavinos, Bischoff-Stouffer Associate Professor of Mathematics, received the 2025 Nikolaos K. Artemiadis Award for Outstanding Research in Mathematical Analysis from the Academy of Athens more PR

 Landmark estate commitment will strengthen STEM programming at Penn State Berks (10)